-Rise early to visit iconic Petra, a UNESCO World Heritage site.
-Enjoy a guided walking tour with your expert CEO, after opt to hike up for magnificent views from the top of the treasury or enjoy free time to explore the site on your own.
-In the evening, enjoy a cooking demonstration and dinner of local specialties.
+Rise early to visit iconic Petra, a UNESCO World Heritage Site.
+Enjoy a guided walking tour with your expert CEO, then opt to hike up for magnificent views from the top of the treasury or enjoy free time to explore the site on your own.
+In the evening, opt to return to visit Petra by candlelight.

 Continue to Wadi Rum in the heart of Jordan's desertscape.
-Enjoy lunch at our camp and an exciting 4x4 desert excursion into the desert where we pick the perfect spot to watch the sunset.
-Return to camp for a traditional Bedouin feast and after take a walk in the desert admiring the night sky with a local Bedouin guide.
+Enjoy lunch at our camp and an exciting 4x4 excursion into the desert where we pick the perfect spot to watch the sunset.
+Return to camp for a traditional Bedouin feast and after, take a walk in the desert admiring the night sky with a local Bedouin guide.

 After breakfast, drive to Wadi Rum, a vast, silent landscape of ancient riverbeds and the largest and most magnificent of Jordan's desert landscapes.
 Spend the night in a simple, but comfortable desert camp; The authentic goat-wool tent provides a glimpse into traditional Bedouin living.
 Each tent has ensuite and is outfitted with sheets, pillows, a raised bed, towels, electricity and thick covers against the desert cold.
 While the accommodation is simple, it is quite comfortable and offers a truly unique experience.

 At 423m (1,388 ft) below sea level, the shores of the Dead Sea are at the lowest land elevation on Earth.
 The sea is named because its salinity is so high (up to nine times that of the world's oceans) that only a few microorganisms can live in its waters.

 Depart at any time.

 Check-out time from the hotel is normally mid-morning, but luggage storage facilities are available.
-We also encourage you to book a few additional nights to relax and take advantage of the stunning natural surroundings.
+We also encourage you to book a few additional nights if you want more time to explore the city.